heypious/gujju-python/README.md

 # gujju-python
-!Work In Progress

-Write your python code in gujarati(kinda)
+Write your python code in gujarati
 #### Reasons why I Made this:
 - I don't know
 - inspired/copied from AeroAndZero